 After successful completion of the preparation training course and once all the checks and references are satisfactorily completed, a shared decision is made between you and Adoption Matters to make your formal application to adopt.
 This starts Stage 2 of the adoption process and your assessment will begin.
 We take this stage at your pace, but we will aim to complete it within 4 months.
 If we have any issues to raise, we will discuss these with you.

 The Stage 2 assessment involves regular meetings with your social worker so they can complete their report – called a Prospective Adopters Report or PAR for short.
-You will need to be available for these meetings, during Covid-19 restrictions a lot of meetings will be held online.
-It is important to note that at any time during the assessment you, or we, may decide that adoption is not right for you.
+You will need to be available for these meetings, they will be planned with you in advance.
+It is important to note that at any time during the Stage 1 or Stage 2 assessment you, or we, may decide that adoption is not right for you.
 This could be due to something that arises in the assessment process, for example, changing life circumstances or other concerns that arise that lead you, or us, to decide that now isn’t the right time.
+We will always discuss this with you.

 All reports are submitted to an independent adoption panel who will consider all the information provided and make a recommendation about whether you are suitable to adopt.
 The panel members include adopters, adopted adults, medical advisors and adoption professionals.
+You will be invited to attend panel alongside your social worker.
 Again, if we have any issues to raise, we will arrange to discuss these with you, prior to your attendance.

-The agency will make a decision based on the social worker’s assessment and the panel’s recommendation, whether to approve you or not as suitable to adopt.
-This completes stage 2 of the adoption process and you can now celebrate!
+Adoption Matters will make a decision based on the social worker’s assessment and the panel’s recommendation, whether to approve you or not as suitable to adopt.
+This completes stage 2 of the adoption process.
 In the event you do not agree with the Agency Decision, you have the right to appeal to the agency or alternatively the Independent Review Mechanism, we will give you full details of the appeals procedure before panel.

-We will guide you through discussions regarding the children who will eventually join your family and support you through introductions and placement of the child/ren.
-We will then remain in close contact to help you with advice and guidance and any issues that may arise, especially in those early weeks and months.
-Once a child has moved in with you, you can then apply for an adoption order from court and once granted, you will then become their legal parent/s.
+Once a child/ren is placed you will receive ongoing support for any issues that may arise, especially in those early weeks and months.
+When appropriate, you can apply for an adoption order from court and once granted, you will then become their legal parent/s.

 As part of the matching process, ongoing support will be discussed and agreed.
 Our adopters tell us that one of the main reasons they chose Adoption Matters was our clear commitment to the support of our adopters and our strong reputation for this service.
 Support is offered through all stages of the process from enquiry, to your registration as adopters through to placement and if you wish, even in the years ahead after an Adoption Order has been made.